sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 **3. Does this mean I have fewer opportunities to get a pay increase or promotion?**

 **Answer:** Historically, all teammates who have met performance expectations at minimum received a pay increase annually.
 This will not change and teammates who are exceeding or meeting performance expectations will not go more than 1.5 years without an increase.
-The only thing that is changing is that teammates who would historically have received an increase or spot bonus due to receiving Superior or Distinguished Performance Ratings will be rewarded annually instead of bi-annually, however, the percentage increase will be adjusted accordingly with our [talent assessment scale](#the-talent-assessment-framework) (new % increases will be announced prior to the next annual cycle in FY26, given that this will be the first review period with a full full-year cadence).
+The only thing that is changing is that teammates who would historically have received an increase or spot bonus due to receiving Superior or Distinguished Performance Ratings will be rewarded annually instead of annually, however, the percentage increase will be adjusted accordingly with our [talent assessment scale](#the-talent-assessment-framework) (new % increases will be announced prior to the next annual cycle in FY26, given that this will be the first review period with a full full-year cadence).

 We will continue to evaluate promotions in conjunction with our[ promotion philosophy](#promotion-philosophy) and reward teammates for exemplary performance via spot bonuses and impact awards outside our annual merit cycle.